Photo by Gwendolyn Meyer

 Our dairy sheep graze our hilly pastures year round.
 Our lambs are born in March and we let the lambs have the benefit of the first month of their mothers’ milk.

 From April through October we milk our ewes twice a day, and make their rich, delicious, raw milk into a Basque-style cheese that is aged for 60 to 90 days before release.
 We use a variety of cultures, and traditional animal rennet in the cheese.
 2009 was our first year of production and I made only 600 pounds of cheese, which went on sale in August and was sold out by mid-November.
-In 2010 I made around 3000 pounds of cheese, in 2011 we made about 5000 pounds and expect our production to be similar this season.
+In 2010 I made around 3000 pounds of cheese, in the 2011 and 2012 seasons we made about 5000 pounds and we expect our production to be a bit higher this 2013 season.

-Our 90-day aged cheese will be available in mid-July, and this season we will be aging half the cheese for 6 to 9 months.
-It will be available in January 2013.
+Our 90-day aged cheese will be available from July through December, and this season we will be aging some cheese for 6 to 9 months to begin selling in January 2014.

 Ewe being milked: Photo by Paige Green